so-dang-cool/dt/mdbook/user-guide/src/misc/duct-tape.md

 adhesive.

 The far more common name these days is "duct tape" and most but not all of the references in dt documentation will use this term.
+As far as I can tell, the etymology here is a misspelling that caught on.
+The most popular tape for actual ducts uses aluminum.

 To confuse things even more there's also a product out there called "Duck Tape® Brand Duct Tape."
 This is not an advertisement or endorsement, but they